MasterJayanX/pmfow/README.md

 pmfow is in an early stage of development, so you can expect some things to not be working as they should.
 Some of the limitations it has right now are:
 - Unlike other package managers, pmfow will only allow you to install one package at a time.
 - The repositories currently have a very limited selection of software.
 - The update command doesn't work correctly on Windows 2000 due to SSL limitations.
-- If you are using Windows 8.1 or later, your OS will be detected as Windows 8 due to limitations with the API.
+This also affects other downloads.

 If you find any issues with pmfow, open an issue in the Issues section and I will check it.